Guide for First-Year Students

 In addition, advanced placement is possible in chemistry, math and physics, depending on your exam scores and by the decision of the respective departments.
 Students who place out of the first year of chemistry or math will not have to retake those courses for the biology major.

 Note that although you can only use two AP credits to reduce the number of credits you need to take for graduation (from 34 to 32), any number of AP credits can be used for placement out of introductory courses.
-So, advanced placement in chemistry, math and physics will reduce the courses needed to complete the biology major, freeing you up to take more advanced courses or courses in other disciplines.
+So, advanced placement in chemistry, math and physics will reduce the courses needed to complete the biology major, freeing you up to take more advanced courses or classes in other disciplines.

 How do I get started in Biology Courses?